tomlurge/visionion/README.md

 see
 [Stackoverflow](http://stackoverflow.com/questions/1056728/formatting-a-date-in-javascript).

+	correction: as of June 2015 we  use
+		YYYY-MM-DDTHH:MM
-	correction: we now use YYYY-MM-DDTHH:MM, because that's understood by JavaScripts Date function
+	because that's understood by JavaScripts Date function

 ### [TODO](todo.md)